araf821/React-Projects/Colour Generator/README.md

 ### Colour Generator

-View any colour and many of its shades and easily copy the hex code to the clipboard.
+View any colour and many of its shades and easily copy the hex code to the clipboard by clicking on the colour.

-All logic and react code implemented by me :))

 Colour Library - [values.js](https://github.com/noeldelgado/values.js)